 How to Find the Best Mice for Engineering and CAD?

-One impressive creation is the 3D mouse.
-Unlike regular ones, this type is specifically built to assist users to navigate a virtual 3D workspace.
+One impressive creation that can come in handy for engineers is the 3D mouse.
+Unlike regular ones, this type is specifically built to assist users to navigate a 3D workspace.

 Of course, you can use any mouse for this.
 However, a 3D mouse allows you to get finer movements and better control.

 The 6 degrees of freedom movement principle allows you to move forward/backward, move up and down, move left and right and also allows you to yaw, pitch and roll the orientation of the 3D object and the space.